Reef C. Ivey II Excellence Fund Term Professor of Law

 - A.B., Duke University (1987)

-Deborah R. Gerhardt is an Assistant Professor at the UNC School of Law.
-She has published articles on copyright, trademark and plagiarism.
-She received a grant from the Andrew W. Mellon foundation to support research designed to clarify whether art and historical documents are protected by copyright or in the public domain.
+Deborah R. Gerhardt is an Associate Professor at the UNC School of Law.
+She specializes in the intersection of law and creativity.
+Professor Gerhardt has written leading articles in trademark, copyright and art law.
+With West Publishing, Professor Gerhardt recently co-authored its first bridge to practice contracts text.
+She received a grant from the Andrew W. Mellon foundation to support research to clarify whether art and historical documents are protected by copyright or in the public domain.

 Show All Publications

 A Behavioral Economics View of Judge Posner’s Contracts Legacy, 50 U. PAC.
 L. REV. 349 (2019).
 [Westlaw, Lexis/Nexis, Hein]

 Beware the Trademark Echo Chamber: Why Federal Courts Should Not Defer to USPTO Decisions, 33 BERKELEY TECH.
 L.J.
 643 (2019).
 [Westlaw, SSRN, Document Link ()]

 Trademarks as Entrepreneurial Change Agents for Legal Reform, 95 N.C.
 L. REV. 1519 (2017).
 [Westlaw, Lexis/Nexis, SSRN, Hein, BEPress]